oracle/learning-library/developer-library/soamp-migration/provision-soamp/provision-soamp.md

 - Provision SOA Server on Oracle Cloud Infrastructure via the Marketplace offering
 - Gather information for further steps
-- Connect your FMW Console URL's of Private SOA Instance using Bastion Host through Putty
+- Connect to the Fusion Middleware console of the SOA Suite installation through the bastion host.

 ### Prerequisites

-For this lab, you need to have prepared the OCI tenancy with:
+For this lab, you need:

-- Putty
+- A SSH Public-Private Key pair
-- SSH Public-Private Key pair
+- A SSH client like Putty on Windows
 - WinSCP (optional)